-AndroGel (testosterone) is a topical hormone gel.
+AndroGel contains testosterone, a naturally occurring male hormone necessary for many processes in the body.
 It works by replacing or supplementing the testosterone that is naturally made in the body.
-Testosterone is a naturally occurring male hormone necessary for many processes in the body.

 AndroGel is used to treat conditions in men that result from a lack of natural testosterone.

-Do not use AndroGel if you are allergic to testosterone patches or gels, or if you have prostate cancer or male breast cancer.
+You should not use AndroGel if you are allergic to testosterone patches or gels, or if you have;

-To make sure you can safely use AndroGel, tell your doctor if you have any of these other conditions:
+To make sure AndroGel is safe for you, tell your doctor if you have ever had:

-FDA pregnancy category X. AndroGel should not be used by a woman.
+AndroGel should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with AndroGel, or with a man's skin areas where the gel has been applied.
+A pregnant woman should avoid coming into contact with testosterone gel, or with a man's skin areas where the gel has been applied.
 If contact does occur, wash with soap and water right away.

 How should I use AndroGel?

-Do not apply AndroGel to your penis or your scrotum.
+Do not apply AndroGel to your penis or scrotum.

-It is best to cover treated skin areas with clothing while using AndroGel.
-This will help prevent getting this medicine on other people.
+Cover treated skin areas with clothing to keep from getting this medicine on other people.
 If someone else does come into contact with a treated skin area, they must wash the contact area right away with soap and water.

 What happens if I miss a dose?

 Apply the gel as soon as you remember.
-If it is almost time to apply your next dose, skip the missed dose and apply the medicine at your next regularly scheduled time.
+Skip the missed dose if it is almost time to apply your next dose.
 Do not use extra gel to make up the missed dose.

 What happens if I overdose?